5 Ways to Maintain Your Solar Panels for Peak Efficiency

 1. Remove any shading

 If any trees grow to a point where they’re shading the panels, trim them so the panels receive full sunlight for as long as possible.
 A small amount of shade on even one cell can lead to reduction in that panel’s power by a third at least, which is replicated by all of the other panels in that string, or electrical group.
 This leads to massively reduced efficiency and a hike in your power bill.
 Ensure all overhanging trees and plants are properly trimmed and check the level of shade throughout the day and during different seasons.

 2. Monitor with Solar Analytics

-This is one of the leading monitoring systems on the market, with integration with every type of solar system.
+One of the leading monitoring systems on the market, Solar Analytics integrates with nearly every type of solar system.
 Tracking your solar usage over time and identifying any unusual drops in power output will allow you to quickly identify and fix any issues before they become worse.

 Checking your monitoring app regularly means you can identify and nip any problems in the bud, without a big shock on your next power bill.

 A quick yearly wash with some soapy water and a hose can remove any grime.
 We recommend not going onto your roof to clean without appropriate safety height equipment.

 Cleaning the panels first thing in the morning, when they’re covered in dew, can make this task easier.
 Avoid cleaning the panels during the hottest parts of the day as there is a small risk of the panels cracking from thermal contractions.

 - DO clean with a soft broom if necessary.